 Getting a Business License

 How do you get a state or county business license?
 The procedure can be confusing but the best way to go about obtaining a license is by identifying the type of business and your location.
 Let’s look at an example to get an insight into the process:

 Industry Type: Food Services

-You are planning to start a business in Connecticut and you have chosen to start a Restaurant that serves alcoholic beverages then what are the various requirements?
+You are planning to start a business in Connecticut and you have chosen to start a Restaurant that serves alcoholic beverages.
+What are the various requirements?

-The “food services industry” in Connecticut includes a variety of businesses like restaurant, cafe, delis, coffee houses, catering services, clubs, and even food trucks.
+The “food services industry” in Connecticut include a variety of businesses like restaurants, cafes, delis, coffee houses, catering services, clubs, and even food trucks.
 If you have chosen the restaurant business then the first step is to contact the “local health department” in the city, county or town of operation to obtain a business license in Connecticut for food service.

 The food license fee for a restaurant will vary according to the seating capacity of your establishment.
 For example: Business license & service fees for an establishment in Stamford, CT with seating capacity of a maximum of 15 people is $28.00 while the fee for an establishment with seating capacity of 200 people is $559.00.
 If you also offer catering services then you will have to pay an extra fee of $420.00.

 If you plan to start a Bakery along with the restaurant then you will be required to obtain separate licenses for the same as the Connecticut Department of Consumer Protection requires the following types of business entities to obtain food licenses in the state: